mohamedmahmoud97/Zuper-UDP/README.md

 [![HitCount](http://hits.dwyl.io/mohamedmahmoud97/Zuper-UDP.svg)](http://hits.dwyl.io/mohamedmahmoud97/Zuper-UDP)
 [![License](https://img.shields.io/dub/l/vibe-d.svg)](https://github.com/mohamedmahmoud97/Zuper-UDP/blob/v2/LICENSE)

- A library for reliable data transfer service on top of the UDP protocol that supports loadbalancing and a lite version of reverse proxy.
-It also simulates packet loss and packet corruption and handles these issues for reliability.
+ A library for reliable data transfer service on top of the UDP protocol that supports loadbalancing and reverse proxy features which loadbalances client requests on the servers and also caches the files at the proxy to decrease response time to the clients and reduces the load on the backend servers.
+The loadbalancer also works with the reliable data transfer service on top of the UDP.
+The library simulates packet loss and packet corruption and handles these issues for reliability.

  <p align="center">
   <img width="600" height="299" src="https://github.com/mohamedmahmoud97/Zuper-UDP/blob/master/images/loadbalancer.jpg">